For available mediation dates and rates please click here.

 Mitchell Rose solves legal problems – including employment, business and neighbour disputes.
-He has practiced law in Toronto for over twenty years – and has been a mediator for more than decade.
+He was a civil litigator in Toronto for over twenty years, and has been a mediator for more than a decade.

 - employment law (including wrongful dismissal, human rights, harassment and other workplace issues)

-- business disputes (including shareholder remedies and partnership issues)
+- business disputes (including shareholder remedies, family businesses, construction law and partnership issues)

 - corporate-commercial disputes